 The two-hour drive from Portland to Mt.
-Hood is a destination in itself, featuring an evolving landscape of dense towering conifers, open vistas with rolling foothills, punctuated by ever-closer views of Mt.
+Hood is a destination in itself, featuring an evolving landscape of dense, towering conifers and open vistas with rolling foothills punctuated by ever-closer views of Mt.
 Hood.
-The highest peak in Oregon (11,245 feet/3,427 meters) is a must for any visitor, whether for the year-round skiing, hiking, mountain biking or any of the other list of outdoor activities… or to just simply to relax and enjoy up-close views and fresh mountain air.
+The highest peak in Oregon (11,245 feet/3,427 meters) is a must for any visitor, whether for the year-round downhill and nordic skiing, snowshoeing, hiking, mountain biking or any of the other list of outdoor activities…or to simply to relax and enjoy up-close views and fresh mountain air.

 The good news is you don’t have to drive there.
 There are plenty of access options including public transportation, private shuttles, ride shares and seasonal ski area transit.
 Enjoy the views and leave the driving to the pros.

 Mt.
-Hood Express transit is a public bus operating seven days a week between the city of Sandy and Timberline Lodge & Ski Area with stops at Skibowl West, the Best Western Mt.Hood Inn, Collins Lake Resort, and Government Camp East before the final climb to Timberline Lodge & Ski Area.
-There are six Express bus runs every day and one additional late night bus run during the winter season (due to staffing issues be sure to check the Mt.
+Hood Express transit is a public bus operating seven days a week on Hwy.
+26 between the city of Sandy and Timberline with several stops including Skibowl West, the Best Western Mt.Hood Inn, Collins Lake Resort, and Summit Ski Area/Government Camp East before the final climb to Timberline.
+There are seven Express bus runs every day, and two additional late night buses run during the winter season (due to staffing issues be sure to check the Mt.
 Hood Express Twitter feed for route updates).
-One-way fare is $2 and an all-day ticket is $5 (exact change required).
+One-way fare is $2 and an all-day ticket is $5 with exact change required.

-The all-day ticket is valid for the Sandy Area Metro (SAM) buses running between the TriMet Gresham Central Max Station and the Sandy Transit Center.
+The all-day ticket is valid for the Sandy Area Metro (SAM) buses running between the Gresham Transit Center and the Sandy Transit Center.
 (Portlanders can hop on the MAX Blue Line, which runs from Hillsboro to Portland City Center and the Rose Quarter to Gresham.)
 At the Sandy Transit Center board the Mt.
 Hood Express up to the mountain.
 The Mt.
 Hood Express bus is equipped with a rear ski box during the winter and a 10-20 capacity bike trailer in the summers.
 Note: Buses do not operate on Thanksgiving or Christmas.
 Please note that Mt.
 Hood Express is frequently at capacity, so it’s always a good idea to arrive early.

 Aspen Limo Tours offers year-round, private luxury transportation that includes 40-person limo buses, 12-passenger Mercedes Sprinter vans and six-person SUVs.

-In the winter months, Aspen Limo Tours offers popular Mt Hood Ski Trips with luxurious executive vans, SUVs and 4×4 buses outfitted for winter with studded tires or chains.
-Call 503-274-9505 for specific details and ask about discounted lift tickets at Meadows and Timberline Ski Area with ski area destination bookings.
+In the winter months, Aspen Limo Tours offers popular Mt.
+Hood Ski Trips with luxurious executive vans, SUVs and 4×4 buses outfitted for winter with studded tires or chains.
+Call 503-274-9505 for specific details.
 Aspen Limo Tours is also PDX airport pickup approved.

 Winter Ski Area Transportation

 During the winter, Mt.
-Hood Meadows offers round-trip transportation from Portland to the mountain, offering pick-up in three locations around Portland including Tualatin, Beaverton and Gateway.
+Hood Meadows offers round-trip transportation from Portland to the mountain, offering pick-up in three locations around Portland including Tualatin, Sunset and Gateway.
 The service is offered on weekends and holidays through the end of March, with occasional Wednesday and Thursday buses in January and February.
 The luxury, biodiesel-fueled motorcoaches drop off right in front of the main lodge at Mt.
 Hood Meadows.
-Discounted lift tickets and reduced-rate beginner packages are also offered with your $25 bus ticket.
-Tickets go on sale one month in advance and are available for purchase through the Mt.
+Tickets are available for purchase for $39 through the Mt.
 Hood Meadows website.